jhpyle/docassemble/_docs/livehelp.md

 The operator will join the interview with his or her own user identity, rather than with the identity of the user.
 This means that the view the operator sees is not necessarily the same as the view the user sees.
-Interview authors can (and probably should) create a special "back door" into the interview specifically for operators.
+Interview developers can (and probably should) create a special "back door" into the interview specifically for operators.
-For example, the interview author could write the following into the
+For example, the interview developer could write the following into the
 interview:

 {% include side-by-side.html demo="join" image="join-example.png" %}